linbaowei/ScaleRatioICP/README.txt

 * How to implement Scale Ratio ICP method
 -------------------------------------------------------------------
 	In order to implement scale ratio ICP method, contribution rates of the spin images of the 3D points must be provided.
 	First we explain how to use contribution rate generation method.
-(The details please refer to Tamaki et al.,"Scale matching of 3D point clouds by finding keyscales with spin images", in ICPR, 2010, pp. 3480-3483.)
+(The details please refer to Tamaki et al., "Scale matching of 3D point clouds by finding keyscales with spin images", in ICPR, 2010, pp. 3480-3483.)
 		usage:
 		---------------------------------------------------
 			./scalesextract [intput1.ply] [intput2.ply] [bin]			//input.ply : ply files with points and normals.